hariby/amazon-braket-workshop-cdk/README.md

 - Login URL, which contains Account ID (12 digits) or account alias,
 - IAM user name: `WorkshopUser-n` (n = 0, ..., N), and
 - Password.

+The users will be asked to update password when the initial login.
+The default password policy enforces the following conditions as in the [document](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_account-policy.html#default-policy-details):

+- Minimum password length of 8 characters and a maximum length of 128 characters.
+- Minimum of three of the following mix of character types: uppercase, lowercase, numbers, and `! @ # $ % ^ & * ( ) _ + - = [ ] { } | '` symbols.
+- Not be identical to your AWS account name or email address.